 The best way to know your griddle cooktop is heated to 375 degrees is by using an infrared thermometer.
 If you don’t have one, just set your griddle’s heat to medium.
 Place a drop of water on the preheated cooktop surface, and if the water slides across the surface of the griddle, the current temperature is good.
 If the drop of water sizzles, then the griddle temperature is too hot.

 What Oil to Use on the Griddle

-You might think that butter is the ideal choice but this is not the case due to it’s low smoke point.
-Since you’ll want to cook the pancakes at 375 degrees, butter is not a good option since it’s smoke point is between 250-300 degrees.
+You might think that butter is the ideal choice, but this is not the case due to its low smoke point.
+Since you’ll want to cook the pancakes at 375 degrees, butter is not a good option since the smoke point is between 300-350 degrees.

 How to Cook Pancakes on a Griddle

-Make sure you griddle has been properly cleaned.
-Preheat you griddle on low heat to around 250-300 degrees.
+Make sure your griddle has been properly cleaned.
+Preheat your griddle on low heat to around 250-300 degrees.
 You don’t want to crank the heat up to medium right away but rather bring it up to that temperature slowly.

 While the batter is resting, slowly begin to increase the heat on your griddle from low to medium, aiming for 375 degrees.
 Use an infrared thermometer if possible for accuracy.

 Once the griddle has been slowly heated to 375 degrees and the pancake batter has rested, apply a thin layer of cooking oil to the griddle cooktop.
 Make sure to apply oil to the entire cooking area you plan to cook the pancakes on.

 Once the oil has had a moment to heat up, ladle on the pancake batter.
 Each pancake should be between 1/4 cup to 1/2 cup of pancake batter, depending on how large you want each pancake to be.
 Use a measuring cup or pancake batter dispenser.